Skip to content

 Rhode Island

-To start your cleaning business in Rhode Island, register with the Rhode Island Secretary of State.
-Register for a business license with the SOS.
-You can use Rhode Island Business Assistant and Rhode Island League of Cities and Towns for further guidance.
-Make sure you check all local requirements, too.
+To get licensed in Rhode Island, register for a business license with the Rhode Island Secretary of State.
+You can use the Rhode Island Business Assistant and the Rhode Island League of Cities and Towns for further guidance.
+Check all local requirements, too.

 South Carolina